rust-stuco/lectures/week2/slides.md

 ---

-# The Rust approach to memory
+# Rust's approach to memory

 Memory is returned once the variable that owns it goes out of scope.